croct-tech/challenges/backend-developer/stream-application/README.md

 The application should meet the following requirements:

-- It must be standalone, meaning you should not use frameworks except the Kafka Streams, like Spring.
+- It must be standalone, meaning you should not use frameworks like Spring, for example
-- It should produce at most one localization per client and IP within a time window of 30 minutes.
+- It should produce at most one localization per client and IP within a time window of 30 minutes
-- Unit and integration tests covering all the requirements
+- Unit and integration tests covering all the requirements.

 You can also use open-source libraries available in the community to help you with the project.
 Why reinvent the wheel, right? 😜